Hi-PACE/hipace/docs/source/run/parameters.rst

     If ``diagnostic.output_period`` is defined, that value is used as the default for this.

 * ``<diag name> or diagnostic.diag_type`` (`string`)
     Type of field output.
-Available options are `xyz`, `xz`, `yz`. `xyz` generates a 3D field output.
-Use 3D output with parsimony, it may increase disk Space usage and simulation time significantly. `xz` and `yz` generate 2D field outputs at the center of the y-axis and x-axis, respectively.
+Available options are `xyz`, `xz`, `yz` and `xy_integrated`.
+    `xyz` generates a 3D field output.
+    Use 3D output with parsimony, it may increase disk Space usage and simulation time significantly.
+    `xz` and `yz` generate 2D field outputs at the center of the y-axis and x-axis, respectively.
 In case of an even number of grid points, the value is averaged between the two inner grid points.
+    `xy_integrated` generates 2D field output that has been integrated along the `z` axis, i.e., it is the sum of the 2D field output over all slices multiplied with `dz`.

 * ``<diag name> or diagnostic.coarsening`` (3 `int`) optional (default `1 1 1`)
     Coarsening ratio of field output in x, y and z direction respectively.
 The coarsened output is